pingcap/community/votes/0631-xuanyu66-as-bigdata-reviewer.md

-# A Vote for xuanyu66 as TiDB reviewer
+# A Vote for xuanyu66 as BigData reviewer

 ## Proposal